gariti/gariti.github.io/README.md

 #### By _**Garrett Carver**_

 ## Description
+test

 ***WORK IN PROGRESS***
 This is a website I created to show a little bit about myself.
 I may update this to include my other work in the future.
 I will also have this project hosted on github pages.

 ## Setup